smakela13/smakela13/README.md

 ### Hi there 👋

-I'm a Full Stack Web Developer with a publishing industry background.
+I'm a Front End Developer with a publishing industry background.

 I’m detail oriented, great at collaborating with others, have excellent written and verbal communication skills, and am a strategic thinker.
 From my work as a Publisher, I’m keenly familiar with deadlines and a fast-paced environment.
 Learning is something I’m truly passionate about.